Cacti/documentation/Settings-Auth-LDAP.md

 ,DC=corp,DC=company,DC=com))
 ```

-3. _Search Distinguished Name (DN)_ - The username of the service account with
+3.Search Distinguished Name (DN)_ - The username of the service account with
  which Cacti will bind to the directory.

-4. _Search Password_ - The password of the service account with which Cacti
+4.Search Password_ - The password of the service account with which Cacti
  will bind to the directory.

 ### LDAP CN Settings